nicoloddo/narrator/README.md

 ```bash
 ./run --instant_narrator
 ```
+Note that if one gives an error, the other will start.
+The --option only gives the opportunity to specify which one to start as default narrator.

 ## To automate its running on startup:
 You can set a cronjob to start at the boot of the raspberry: